yzhan298/dmclock/README.md

     -DPROFILE=yes

-To compare current heap implementation with a simple heap (that uses linear search), run cmake with an additional:
+To use a simple linear search-based internal priority queue, run cmake with an additional:

-    -DUSE_SIMPLE_HEAP=yes
+    -DUSE_SIMPLE_PQ=yes

 ## Running make